jwala-anirudh/namaste-react/Day-02/README.md

 ### Q) What is Tree Shaking?

+Tree shaking is a common concept used in JavaScript to eliminate dead-code from the project that is unused and unnecessary for the final production build.

 ### Q) What is Hot Module Replacement?

+HMR - Hot Module Replacement is a concept that allows instant reload of the webpage for the code changes that are made and saved.
+There is no requirement of manual refresh, it comes as part of your bundlers like Webpack and Parcel.
+Makes development journey easy.

+An algorithm called File Watcher that is writtern in C++ is used to acheive this level of hot reload.

 ### Q) List down your favourite 5 superpowers of Parcel and describe any 3 of them?